ethereum/consensus-specs/tests/formats/kzg/verify_kzg_proof.md

 ## Condition

 The `verify_kzg_proof` handler should verify the KZG proof for evaluating the polynomial represented by `blob` at `z` resulting in the value `y`, and the result should match the expected `output`.
-If the commitment or proof are invalid (e.g. not on the curve or not in the G1 subgroup of the BLS curve) or `z` or `y` are not a valid BLS field element, it should error, i.e. the output should be `None`.
+If the commitment or proof is invalid (e.g. not on the curve or not in the G1 subgroup of the BLS curve) or `z` or `y` are not a valid BLS field element, it should error, i.e. the output should be `null`.